 Resolved,

-The GNSO Council approves the template for the method of review for the second CSC Effectiveness Review as suggested.
+The GNSO Council approves the amended template for conducting the second CSC Effectiveness Review as suggested.

 The GNSO Council appoints Donna Austin and Jonathan Robinson as the GNSO Council representatives of the second CSC Effectiveness Review.

 The GNSO Council requests that the GNSO Secretariat notify ICANN Org no later than 30 September 2021 that the GNSO has approved of the method of review and GNSO representatives for the second CSC Effectiveness Review.